Funding boost for Support Dogs thanks to players of The Health Lottery

 £15K from Health Lottery players to boost disability assistance

-The Health Lottery Foundation has awarded £15,000 to support a new instructor focused on the Disability Assistance Programme.
+The Health Lottery Foundation has awarded £15,000 that will go towards the salary of a new instructor delivering the charity’s Disability Assistance Programme - supporting up to ten families across the UK each year.
 This programme trains dogs to carry out essential tasks that improve their owner’s daily life, from fetching items to opening doors or helping with dressing.
 It’s a highly specialised form of training that takes time, expertise and commitment.
+DAP helps adults living with long-term, physically disabling conditions such as MS, Cerebral Palsy, Fibromyalgia, and spinal cord injuries.
+Support Dogs are trained to carry out practical and personal care tasks, providing 24/7 support and significantly improving safety, independence, and quality of life for clients and their families.

 Players of The Health Lottery have now raised over £134 million for good causes across Great Britain.